-Let’s say you already have a great domain name, but you’re not happy

-    with your domain registrar.
-Don’t worry, you can transfer your domain to

-    another registrar.
-So how do you figure out if transferring is right for

-    you?
-Here are a few things to consider.
+Let's say that you already have a great domain name, but you're not happy with your domain registrar.
+Don't worry, you can transfer your domain to another registrar.
+So how do you figure out if transferring is right for you?
+Here are a few things to consider:

 Not all domain registrars are the same.
-From the features they provide

-    to how reliable they are, there’s a lot more to registrars than just

-    selling you names.
-If you’re not satisfied with your registrar, the good

-    news is that you’re not locked in.
-You can make a switch anytime.
+From the features that they provide to how reliable they are, there's a lot more to registrars than just selling you names.
+If you're not satisfied with your registrar, the good news is that you're not locked in.
+You can switch at any time.

 Key things to consider when considering a new registrar

-    Every registrar offers a suite of features and services, such as privacy

-    protection, web hosting, and email.
-If you don’t have all the features

-    you want with your current registrar, you may wish to take advantage of

-    a better package offered by a different registrar.
+Every registrar offers a suite of features and services, such as privacy protection, web hosting and email.
+If you don't have all the features that you want with your current registrar, you may wish to take advantage of a better package offered by a different registrar.

-    In addition to comparing features, it's also important to look at how

-    the features and services are priced and implemented:
+In addition to comparing features, it's also important to look at how the features and services are priced and implemented:

 - Price: Do the features that you need cost extra or are they included as part of the package?